Genocs/microservice-template/README_NUGET.md

 ## Documentation

 Read Documentation related to this template here - [Template Documentation](https://genocs-blog.netlify.app/dotnet-templates/)

 > Feel free to contribute to the Documentation Repository - [Contribute Documentation](https://github.com/Genocs/genocs-library-docs)

 ## Getting Started

-To get started with this Template, here are the available options.
+To get started with this Template, here are the available options:

-- Install using the `GENOCS CLI` tool.
-Use this for release versions of the Template only.
+- Install using the `genocs cli` tool.
+Use this for latest release versions of the Template only.
+- Install using the `dotnet new install` tool.
+Use this for any versions of the Template.
 - Fork the Repository.
 Use this if you want to always keep your version of the Template up-to date with the latest changes.

 > Make sure that your DEV enviroment is setup, [Read the Development Environment Guide](https://genocs-blog.netlify.app/dotnet-templates/general/development-environment/)